jsasisekaran/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 The 2016 US presidential debate analyzed using Natural Language Processing This code was useful in doing sentiment analysis.
-I used R and the nrc database for sentiment analysis on twitter data in English on the topic of "Covid-19).
+I used R and the nrc database for sentiment analysis on twitter data in English on the topic of "Covid-19").

-#the tweets from this file were obtained, clearned, and hydrated for tweets posted on a given day in English using a code on Githhub.
+#the tweets from this file (see code in the link below) were obtained, clearned, and hydrated for tweets posted on a given day in English using a code on Githhub.
 This code requires API authentication keys via Twitter.
 #covid19_twitter/COVID_19_dataset_Tutorial.ipynb at master · thepanacealab/covid19_twitter

 a <- read.csv("hydrated_tweets_eng.csv", header = T)